Exercise Routines for Toning Your Arms

 Exercise routines for toning your arms

-You do the most traditional version, with your arms open to the width of the shoulders and with the feet together, or you can vary the position a little to increase the difficulty level: hands together in the middle of the chest, one arm at a time, elevated legs, among other varieties.
+The classic version involves opening your arms to the width of your shoulders and keeping your feet together.
+You can also vary the position a little to increase the difficulty level: hands together in the middle of the chest, one arm at a time, elevated legs, among other varieties.

-It’s important to keep in mind that you should never do more than 15 push-ups in a row, since this can be counterproductive to your body.
+It’s important to keep in mind that you should never do more than 15 push-ups in a row, since this can be counterproductive.
 It’s best to do 4 sets of 12 push-ups each time.

 - To begin, you can do one set.
 Then, as you feel more comfortable, you can add another set until you reach 4.

-- When you’re able to do this, you can complicate the exercise and place platforms or vary the position of your arms, but without doing more repetitions.
+- When you’re able to do this, you can make the exercise harder.
+For example, you can vary the position of your arms.
+You don’t have to do more repetitions to make it harder.

 2. With weights